terrier-org/pyterrier/docs/installation.rst

-Installing and Configuring
+Installation
 --------------------------
-PyTerrier is a declarative platform for information retrieval experiemnts in Python.
-It uses the Java-based `Terrier information retrieval platform <http://terrier.org>`_ internally to support indexing and retrieval operations.
+PyTerrier is a declarative platform for building information retrieval pipelines and conducting experiemnts in Python.

 Pre-requisites
 ==============